nicsig/config/.vim/after/plugin/README/README.md

 This way, they would only be sourced from the vimrc.
 Not when you start Vim with a minimum of customizations.

+## Should I put a guard in those files?

+If you can, yes.

+If we  temporarily disable a  plugin in our  vimrc, its configuration  should be disabled too, to not interfere.

+Note that these  guards don't replace the previous solutions  (including the one relying on `--noplugin`):

+        - for some files, you can't write a guard.

+          For example:

+              • nop.vim
+              • tidy_tab_completion
+              • undotree.vim
+              • vimtex.vim

+        - you still have files in `~/.vim/plugin`, and you can't put a guard in those (because, when  they're sourced, you don't know  yet whether the plugin you're setting up will be sourced).

 ##
 # Misc
 ## Can I use this directory to lazy-load the config of a plugin?